osmode/ddash/README.md

 ```
 ./install.sh
 ```
 This will install the Go Ethereum client and the necessary Python modules to allow DDASH to interface with the client.
+The installation process can take a long time depending on which dependencies and libraries your machine already has.
+The installer will explicitly ask for permission to install each dependency via yes/no prompts.

 To start the DDASH Networking Utility, run:
 ```